Your quick CAN/CSA-Z94.4 respiratory protection cheat sheet

-- Its purpose is to keep all Canadian workers who are subject to respiratory hazards safe.
+- Keeps all Canadian workers who are subject to respiratory hazards safe.

-- It is reviewed and potentially updated every five years.
+- Is reviewed and updated every five years.

-- This standard sets out the requirements for the selection, use and care of respirators as well as the administration of effective respiratory protection programs in the workplace.
+- Sets out the requirements for the selection, use and care of respirators as well as the administration of effective respiratory protection programs in the workplace.

-- The Standard is based on testing requirements developed by the National Institute for Occupational Health and Safety (NIOSH).
-Any special criteria needed for firefighting applications is based on the standards set by the National Fire Protection Association (NFPA).
+- Is based on testing requirements developed by the National Institute for Occupational Health and Safety (NIOSH).
+Any special criteria needed for firefighting applications are based on the standards set by the National Fire Protection Association (NFPA).

 CAN/CSA Z94.4-18 has made a number of additions from the 2011 version:

-- Clarification has been made regarding what a supervisor's role is in a respiratory protection program.
+- Supervisor's role: The Standard clarifies a supervisor's role in a respiratory protection program.

-- Clause 6 has been re-ordered to help clarify how hazard and risk assessments are to be used as the basis for selecting appropriate respirators – especially in cases where both air contaminants and bioaerosols are present (such as in hospitals).
+- Clause 6: Clause 6 was re-ordered to help clarify how to use hazard and risk assessments as the basis for choosing appropriate respirators.
+The outline is helpful in cases where both air contaminants and bioaerosols are present, like in hospitals.

-- Additional guidance has been provided on the handling of respirator interference concerns such as facial hair, hair styles, dentures, eyeglasses, contact lenses, hair garments or facial jewelry that could disrupt having a proper seal on your respirator.
+- Facial hair: Additional guidance has been provided on the handling of respirator interference concerns such as facial hair, hairstyles, dentures, eyeglasses, contact lenses, hair garments or facial jewelry that could disrupt having a proper seal on your respirator.
 Remember, all workers must present themselves for fit testing as they would be when using the respirator in the workplace.

-- The health surveillance clause has been modified to clarify that a health assessment is needed prior to fit testing.
-There may be health reasons why a worker should not be subject to preforming a fit test or using a respirator at all.
+- The health surveillance clause: This has been modified to clarify that a health assessment is needed prior to fit testing.
+There may be health reasons why a worker should not be subject to performing a fit test or using a respirator at all.
 In these cases, an employer may need to find alternate work for an employee where a respirator isn’t required.
 You can learn more about the importance of spirometry and how it can help assess your workers here.

-- For the first time, the wearers’ comfort has been noted as a significant factor in the selection of respirators and fit testing.
-This addition to the Standard is huge; to see that national regulations are finally bringing workers’ comfort into account speaks volumes on the importance of compliance.
-A happy worker is a comfortable and safe one.
+- Comfort clause: For the first time, the wearers’ comfort has been noted as a significant factor in the selection of respirators and fit testing.
+This is a noticeable addition, which speaks to the importance of compliance.
+Learn more about the clause.

-- A new annex has been added to provide information on the persistence of bacteria, fungi, viruses and other pathogens on surfaces and in the air.
+- The persistence of bacteria: A new annex has been added to provide information on the persistence of bacteria, fungi, viruses and other pathogens on surfaces and in the air.

-- A new annex has been added to provide guidance on accommodation for individuals with special needs.
+- Accommodating special needs: A new annex has been added to provide guidance on accommodation for individuals with special needs.

-- Lastly, a new annex has been added to lend further guidance on the records required to be maintained for both qualitative and quantitative fit testing.
+- Fit testing: A new annex has been added to lend further guidance on the records required to be maintained for both qualitative and quantitative fit testing.
 This provides additional information on what a formal record could look like along with all of the information that should be included within it.